Call now in confidence immediate help & advice 24/7

 Many physical conditions induced by addiction also need to be taken into account during detox.

-These are widespread and depend on the specific addiction, but some of the most common are:
+These are widespread and depend on the specific addiction, but some of the most common encountered at drug and alcohol rehab are: <d/iv>

 Staff member typing on a laptop at a drug and alcohol rehab in Luton

-Despite the necessity for a detoxification process to occur, many of those who are addicted to drugs and alcohol cannot pay to be monitored during this process, so they choose to detox at home.
+Despite the necessity for a detoxification process to occur, many of those who are addicted to drugs and alcohol cannot pay to be monitored during this process, so they choose to undergo a drug and alcohol detox at home.

 However, detoxing at home has its downsides as there may be extreme withdrawal symptoms that can be so severe they may result in death.